 Dr. Sanders has published more than 500 poems in journals in the United States, Canada, Great Britain, and Australia.
-Among these publications are The Dalhousie Review, Fugue, The Antigonish Review, Poetry Wales, Prairie Schooner, Poetry East, Solo, River City, Phantasmagoria, Portland Review, Red Rock Review, Passages North.
+Among these publications are The Dalhousie Review, Fugue, The Antigonish Review, Poetry Wales, Prairie Schooner, Poetry East, Solo, River City, Phantasmagoria, Lake Effect, Comstock Review, Shenandoah, Portland Review, Red Rock Review, Passages North.
 His work has also been anthologized in a number of volumes.

 Dr. Sanders has published articles and reviews on Modern and Post-modern poetry.
 Articles on the poetry of William Butler Yeats, Langston Hughes, Norman Dubie, Dana Gioia, Karl Shapiro, Ted Kooser, William Kloefkorn, Wallace Stevens, Don Welch, and others, have appeared in Arkansas Quarterly, Platte Valley Review, Nebraska English Journal, Nebraska Humanities, Western American Literature, Southwest Review, and in a variety of reference works published by Salem Press.